jonny-novikov/programmer-training/functional/README.md

 # Functional programming

-While a lot of this will be review, we need to go in depth on how these ideas are expressed in JavaScript, perhaps with some examples in other languages for comparison (not memorization!).
-But you should know this stuff inside-out and outside-in if you want to be a good JavaScript developer.
-And JS is going to be the fastest path to success for you.
-If you do well at that, then you can pick up other languages later.
+While a lot of this will be review, we need to go in depth on how these ideas are expressed in JavaScript.
+You will know this stuff inside-out and outside-in by the time we are finished.

 ## Paradigms